Zytronium/PasswordGuesser/README.md

 ----

 You must have Python 3 installed (Python 3.12 preferred) to run.
+If python is properly installed, you can run `PasswordGuesser.py` to run the program.

 Input a username when prompted (any username), then enter a password (any password).
 This should not be real login info, and it works no matter what you input.
 The program will then output a series of operations that it should be doing, and then will tell you your password that you entered.